Synthetic fibered $(\infty,1)$-category theory: (Iso)inner families

 In case $B$ is a Segal type, $P:B \to \UU$ being an isoinner family is equivalent to

 by \cref{prop:char-rezk}.

 Clearly, an isoinner family over $\unit$ is the same as a Rezk type.

 Recall in particular, that total spaces of inner families over Segal types are Segal.
-It turns out that over Segal types, isoinnerness can be expressed as a right orthogonality property.
+It turns out that over Segal types, being isoinner can be expressed as a right orthogonality property.

 \begin{prop}[Orthogonality characterization of isoinner families] Let $P:B \to \UU$ be a family s.t.~every fiber $P\,b$ is Segal.
 Then every fiber is Rezk if and only if $\pi:E \to B$ is right orthogonal to $\walkBinv \to \unit$, \ie,~the diagram